sharkdp/bat/README.md

 ### Adding new syntaxes / language definitions

-Should you find a particular syntax is not available within `bat`, you can follow these instructions to easily add new syntaxes to your current `bat` installation.
+Should you find that a particular syntax is not available within `bat`, you can follow these instructions to easily add new syntaxes to your current `bat` installation.

-By default, `bat` uses the excellent [`syntect`](https://github.com/trishume/syntect/) library for syntax highlighting. `syntect` can read any [Sublime Text `.sublime-syntax` file](https://www.sublimetext.com/docs/3/syntax.html) and theme.
+`bat` uses the excellent [`syntect`](https://github.com/trishume/syntect/) library for syntax highlighting. `syntect` can read any [Sublime Text `.sublime-syntax` file](https://www.sublimetext.com/docs/3/syntax.html) and theme.

+A good resource for finding Sublime Syntax packages is [Package Control](https://packagecontrol.io/).
+Once you found a
+syntax:

 1. Create a folder with syntax definition files: